Doncic, Mavericks win 125-124 thriller over surging Wizards

 Wizards: Westbrook’s other 23-point half came in the second half of a 125-119 loss to Milwaukee on March 13. … Beal was called for a technical foul for complaining that a foul wasn’t called when he made a layup with 2.5 seconds left in the first half.
 Josh Richardson made the free throw to put Dallas ahead 70-65 at the break.

 Mavericks: Porzingis, battling the same knee that forced him to miss the first nine games recovering from offseason surgery for a torn meniscus, was out for the 23rd time.
-“Things are moving in a good direction,” coach Rick Carlisle said.
+“Things are moving in a good direction,” Carlisle said.
 “He really is diligent about his work, his rehab work.” … Tim Hardaway Jr. had 16 points two nights after scoring a career-high 42 in a 115-105 win at Detroit with Doncic resting a sore left elbow.

 UP NEXT